Hello Fellow Owner/s,

 In front of the Osteopath, there is a crack across the paving and the following two paving segments have subsided enough to be unsightly.
 Now on to the front entrance.

-On your left is the meter cabinet with graffiti still there despite being reported months back.
-It has a badly repaired door where the right-hand stile dropped about a centimetre.
-The repair was to fill the gap at the top with caulking.
+On your left is the meter cabinet that had graffiti on it for months.
+Months later after a second serving of graffiti arrived it was removed.
+This cabinet also has a badly repaired door where the right-hand stile dropped about a centimetre.
+The repair filled the gap at the top with caulking.
 A proper repair, restoring the stile to is position, may have taken the same time and cost but required getting the key from MIA to open the door.

 At your feet you will see a substantial crack across the full width of the entrance.
 It’s been there for years and now is growing its own crop of weeds.
 It is said that years back a lady broke the heel of an expensive shoe.
 It could happen again.
 On the left side between the crack and the west side glass panel is a triangular area where a puddle forms during rain and leaks into the mail room.
 Self-levelling cement will fix this if management bothered.